AndrewRussellNet/FNA-Template/README.md

 To use FNA Template you will need to install the following:

-- **MonoGame** (tested with MonoGame 3.6) from http://www.monogame.net/ for building content
-- **Visual C++ Redistributable for Visual Studio 2012 Update 4** for building font content using MonoGame Content Builder (mgcb.exe)
-  - *On Windows:* Download from https://www.microsoft.com/en-us/download/details.aspx?id=30679
-  - *On Linux/macOS:* N/A
 - **DirectX SDK (June 2010)** for building shaders
   - *On Windows:* Download from https://www.microsoft.com/en-us/download/details.aspx?id=6812
   - *On Linux/macOS:* Install using Wine and winetricks (instructions below)